-In 2021, we identified a need for development in times tables and fact fluency.
-The NCETM (2022) suggested that: 'Efficient, accurate recall of key number facts and procedures is essential for fluency, freeing pupils' minds to think deeply about concepts and problems.'
+To enhance this further, we believe in positive, early experiences of maths and number development.
+The NCETM (2022) suggests that: 'Efficient, accurate recall of key number facts and procedures is essential for fluency, freeing pupils' minds to think deeply about concepts and problems.'

-Further research suggested that 'learning facts so they can be recalled automatically frees up working memory, so avoids cognitive overload' (Willingham, Daniel T, 2009; cited in NCETM: Supporting Research, evidence and argument).
-With this in mind, we now deliver a program for daily fact fluency, which is delivered throughout school.
-To compliment this, we have a whole school approach to the delivery of times tables (Based on a year-long CPD with Professor Jenny Field).
-We believe that, by developing number fact fluency, we are reducing cognitive overload and giving our children the best possible opportunity to develop and apply these facts across the maths curriculum.
+Further research suggests that 'learning facts so they can be recalled automatically frees up working memory, so avoids cognitive overload' (Willingham, Daniel T, 2009; cited in NCETM: Supporting Research, evidence and argument).

+In order to support all children, when relating to relevant research, we have also adopted the NCETM's Mastering Number program which has been rolled out across EYFS and KS1.
+In addition, we have continued to deliver a program for daily fact fluency, which is implemented across KS2.
+Furthermore, we continue to experience success in progression through a whole school approach to the delivery of times tables (Based on a year-long CPD with Professor Jenny Field).
+We aim to reduce cognitive overload and give our children the best possible opportunity to develop and apply these facts across the maths curriculum.